denisa-ms/adx-analytics/README.md

 * VsCode

 # Building the infrastructure
-## IMPORTANT!!!!! - Before running the scripts - CHANGE PREFIX and user Id
+## IMPORTANT!!!!! - Before running the scripts
+* Change prefix to be unique in the [deployAll.bicep](<infrastructure scripts/deployAll.bicep>) file param prefix string = 'adxanalytics'

 * Add your user Id in the [deployAll.bicep](<infrastructure scripts/deployAll.bicep>) file here to be the Grafana admin:
 <blockquote>
 @description('Specifies the object id of an Azure Active Directory user granted the Grafana Admin role')